 libimagequant is now a pure Rust library.
 The new version is a drop-in replacement (ABI-compatible), so C projects can continue using it.
-The C version will be supported for a while to give library users and distros time to switch.
+The C version will be maintained for a while to give library users and distros time to switch, but it will not get new features.

 In short: There's no standard for building C programs.
 It's a non-portable mess, and a time sink.
 Cross-compilation of OpenMP was the last straw.
 Rust/Cargo is much more dependable, and enables me to support more features on more platforms.

-That's what I used to do: OpenMP was optional, but being limited to 1/8th or 1/16th of a CPU sucked.
+That's what I used to do: OpenMP was optional, but being limited to 1/8th or 1/16th of a CPU was silly.
 I use libimagequant in gif.ski, which for sad GIFfy reasons is CPU-intensive, with quantization is in its hot path, so it really matters.

 OpenMP was actually quite nice for basic